Websail-NU/seqmodel/README.md

 ### Agent
-- [ ] Add TD Actor-Critic Policy Gradient
+- [ ] Bootstrap last state if not terminal
 - [x] Add critic to policy gradient agent
 - [x] Update basic agent to use the executable model interfaces
 - [x] Simplify sampling code, use environment interfaces